 The key to cooking elk steaks is to opt for a quick sear over high heat.
 This will create a mouthwatering crust while keeping the interior moist.
 Here’s our favorite approach:

-For roasts, such as a French Rack or whole tenderloin, the "reverse sear" method provides consistent results.
+For an elk roast recipe, such as a French Rack or elk tenderloin, the "reverse sear" method provides consistent results.

 This process results in a tender, flavorful roast worthy of any special occasion.